StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 description: SUSE Observability
 ---

-# SUSE Rancher Prime - Observability Tech Preview
+# SUSE Observability Tech Preview

 ## Introduction

-This page describes how to install SUSE Rancher Prime - Observability during the Tech Preview phase on-premise.
+This page describes how to install SUSE Observability during the Tech Preview phase on-premise.

-SUSE Rancher Prime - Observability, formerly known as SUSE Observability can be used for Observability of your Kubernetes clusters and their workloads.
+SUSE Observability, formerly known as SUSE Observability can be used for Observability of your Kubernetes clusters and their workloads.
 During the Tech Preview phase we only offer 2 on-prem installations which can support up-to 50 (non-HA) or up-to 250 (HA) worker Nodes.

 The Tech Preview phase is expected  is expected to last at least 30 days.
 After the Tech Preview phase a GA version will be made available for SUSE Rancher Prime customers.
 There is no guarantee that the Tech Preview will be compatible from a feature or upgrade perspective with the GA version.